shawna-p/EasyRenPyGui/README.md

 The quick_menu screen `Q.Save` and `Q.Load` buttons have been removed.

 There is no navigation screen.
 Code which previously was found in the navigation screen is copied between the main_menu screen and the game_menu screen.
 These two screens have their own version of what used to be the navigation screen and thus can be modified without affecting one another.
+Additionally, navigation textbuttons no longer include the `size_group` property which makes them all the same size so they can be easily adapted into other containers.

 ### Additions